shakfu/cymongoose/docs/guide/index.rst

 Overview
 --------

-pymongoose is organized around an event-driven architecture.
-Your application creates a :class:`~pymongoose.Manager`, registers event handlers, and runs the event loop.
+cymongoose is organized around an event-driven architecture.
+Your application creates a :class:`~cymongoose.Manager`, registers event handlers, and runs the event loop.

 Basic Pattern
 -------------

-All pymongoose applications follow this pattern:
+All cymongoose applications follow this pattern:

 .. code-block:: python

     import signal
-    from pymongoose import Manager
+    from cymongoose import Manager

     shutdown_requested = False